Arunima2007/MoodShift/README.md

 ---

-## 🧠 How the Recommendation Engine Works
+## 🧠 How the Recommendation Engine Works?

 Most emotion-based music recommenders suggest songs that match the user's *current* mood, which can trap users in negative loops (e.g., playing sad songs when sad).
 MoodShift shifts your emotion using vector geometry: